424 West Superior Street | Architect: James J. Egan | Built: 1889 | Lost: 1963

 Standing seven stories high over Superior Street and eight stories over Michigan Street, the Spalding dominated downtown Duluth when it was first constructed.
 Built of brown sandstone, red brick, and terra cotta, the Spalding’s top floor was capped with a mansard roof covered with tile shingles and featured many dormers and round corner towers.
 Its architect, Chicago’s James J. Egan, was nationally known for his church and hotel designs.
 When it opened, the Spalding was described as an “artistic blending of Gothic, Corinthian, and Egyptian styles.”
 The interior walls were paneled and trimmed with quarter-sawn oak.

 The Spalding opened on June 10, 1889, with a grand ball to show off its finery.
 Besides guests rooms, facilities include a Ladies Writing Room and Ladies Waiting Room (and a separate entrance for women on Fifth Avenue), a grand lobby outfitted with overstuffed furniture, a Sun Room, a billiard room, and the “largest and handsomest” barroom in the city.
 It also featured a rooftop pavilion and several dining rooms, including the Palm Room and a separate dining room for children.
-Its sixth-floor main dining room, said to offer the finest views of the harbor, measured forty by eighty-two feet and had a twenty-five foot tall vaulted ceiling; its walls were adorned with “delicate and beautiful” frescoes.
-To keep diners happy, the Spalding’s 2,550-square foot kitchen turned out fine cuisine, its planked whitefish a house speciality.
+Its sixth-floor main dining room, said to offer the finest views of the harbor, measured forty by eighty-two feet and had a twenty-five-foot tall vaulted ceiling; its walls were adorned with “delicate and beautiful” frescoes.
+To keep diners happy, the Spalding’s 2,550-square foot kitchen turned out fine cuisine, its planked whitefish a house specialty.
 (Legend has it that in its early days the Spalding served the freshest duck in town: the land behind the Spalding was still quite marshy, a perfect waterfowl habitat; when someone ordered the roast duck, a waiter was sent out back with a shotgun to procure the meat.)

 When it first opened, the Spalding was the only hotel in Minnesota with an “indicator dial” in each room with which the occupant could give up to twenty-seven different orders to the hotel office.
 Its investors spared no expense outfitting the hotel with the best furniture, carpeting, linens, table wear, and other finery available at the time.
 Not every sleeping room had its own bathroom, but even the common facilities were elegantly appointed.